zirami/the7ir.github.io/_posts/2020-08-08-Reversing-Challenges-Flare-On-2019.md

 Running the binary only gives me a small "Output" window suggesting that some 'encoding' occurs.
 ![Image](/assets/img/flare-on-2019/lvl_2_first_run.PNG)

 From here, I found both static and dynamic analysis useful.
-For debugging Windows PE files, I normally use x32/x64dbg and my go-to for disassembly is IDA.
+For debugging Windows Portable Executables, I normally use x32/x64dbg and IDA or Ghidra for disassembly.
 First, opening the file in IDA and viewing the entry function shows that two functions being called.
 The second function is a call to MessageBoxA which is where our 'Output' window is being created.
 The first one takes three arguments:
   1. A memory address to an empty local buffer
   2. "offset unk_402008" (Blob of seemingly encoded data from offset 0x402008 in .rdata)
   3. The value 0x1c